Elbsides/www/index.markdown

 Elbsides is North Germany's annual computer security conference organized by the community for the community.
-We will be welcoming you back in 2023 for an Elbsides Light!
+We will be welcoming you back in 2023 for an Elbsides light!
 (If you are looking for information of the 2019 Elbsides conference, see the [2019 Elbsides conference site](/2019/).)